Current YWCA Events

 Beginning in 1986, the YWCA of Central Virginia has recognized and celebrated the achievements of outstanding women in Central Virginia through our Academy of Women Gala.
-After a brief hiatus since 2012, YWCA is excited to induct its next class of honorees.
+After a brief hiatus since 2012, YWCA is excited to induct its next class of honorees in 2020.

 All proceeds enable the YWCA to continue working towards eliminating racism, empowering women and promoting peace, justice, freedom, and dignity for all through her direct service programs, as well as education and outreach efforts.
 YWCA of Central Virginia’s key programs includes the Domestic Violence Prevention Program (DVPP), our Sexual Assault Response Program (SARP), and the Town Center Women’s Residential Housing Program.